AlinaWillow/LCD_PAGER_WIFI/README.md

 # LCD_WIFI
-Arduino project control LCD by Blynk application
+Arduino project using ESP8266 and Blynk. control LCD